Lissy93/dashy/docs/configuring.md

 If you have authentication set up, then any user who is not an admin (with `type: admin`) will not be able to write changes to disk.

-You can also prevent changes fro any user being written to disk, using `preventWriteToDisk`.
+You can also prevent changes from any user being written to disk, using `preventWriteToDisk`.
 Or prevent any changes from being saved locally in browser storage, using `preventLocalSave`.

 To disable all UI config features, set `disableConfiguration`.